Phone

 Inflating and Self-Inflating Sleeping Pads

-These sleeping pads combine open cell foam insulation and air inside the pad.
-This combination prevents losing heat and allows longer insulation periods.
-Inflating and self-inflating pads are heavier than air pads but provide more insulation for winter camping.
-Inflating pads need to be inflated by mouth or with an air pump, while self-inflating pads do all the work for you.
+These sleeping pads combine open-cell foam insulation with air inside.
+This combination prevents heat loss and allows longer insulation periods.
+Inflating and self-inflating pads are heavier than air pads but provide more insulation and warmth for winter camping.
+Inflating pads must be inflated by mouth or air pump, while self-inflating pads do all the work.

 Pros: